 Driving is extremely complex.
 There are many different pieces and components related to road safety, road behavior, and the vehicles themselves that inhabit the roads.
 With such a diverse activity, it would stand to reason that each state would have varying interests in different car-related and car safety topics.
-The attorneys at Patterson Law Group decided to do a little digging to find out exactly what drivers are searching in each state.
+The Fort Worth injury attorneys at Patterson Law Group decided to do a little digging to find out exactly what drivers are searching in each state.
 We compiled over 100 topics related to driving and road safety and ran them through Google Trends to find searches that each state Googled the most.
 The results can be found below.

 Alabama – Police car accident